bvibber/ogv.js/README.md

 ## Web Assembly

-Web Assembly (WASM) versions of the emscripten cross-compiled modules are also included, used if `options.wasm` is true.
+Experimental Web Assembly (WASM) versions of the emscripten cross-compiled modules are also included, used if `options.wasm` is true.

 The WASM versions of the modules are more compact than the cross-compiled asm.js-style JavaScript, and thus should download faster.
 Some browsers may also compile the module differently, providing more consistent performance at the beginning of playback.

 Currently Firefox and Chrome are the only release versions of browsers that support Web Assembly, but it's available behind the 'experimental JS options' flag in Edge preview builds and should eventually come to Safari.

+If you are making a slim build and will not use the `wasm` option, you can leave out the `*-wasm.js` and `*-wasm.wasm` files.

+## Multithreading

+Experimental multithreaded VP8 and VP9 decoding up to 4 cores is available for VP8 and VP9 video, used if `options.threading` is true.
+This requires browser support for the incomplete `SharedArrayBuffer` and `Atomics` APIs, currently available in Firefox developer & nightly builds and Safari Technical Preview, and Chrome behind a flag.

+Threading is not currently compatible with Web Assembly.

+Speedups will only be noticeable when using the "slices" or "token partitions" option for VP8 encoding, or the "tile columns" option for VP9 encoding.

+Currently, getting a successful multithreaded build requires a [patch to the emscripten compiler](https://github.com/kripken/emscripten/pull/5016); without this patch, the resulting multithreaded modules will build but fail to initialize correctly.

+If you are making a slim build and will not use the `threading` option, you can leave out the `*-mt.js` files, as well as `pthread-main.js`.

 ## Building JS components